Assasinphoenix/pyqt5-tutorial/doublespinbox.rst

 =======
 Example
 =======
-Below is an example of an DoubleSpinBox:
+Below is an example of a DoubleSpinBox:

 .. literalinclude:: _examples/doublespinbox.py